castiglionimax/process-csv/README.md

 ```sh
 curl --location --request POST 'http://127.0.0.1:8080/accounts/ceb7d9ca-36ff-42c7-b394-826498a847f5/summary/email?start=2023-07-01&end=2023-08-01'
 ```
-NOTE: dates are optional, if those aren't input, the user will receive a summary with two months old.
+NOTE: Dates are optional; if not input, the user will receive a summary from two months ago.

-In order to see the email sent, go to http://127.0.0.1:3000/ what is a smtp server fake, only for developing propose.
+To see the sent email, go to http://127.0.0.1:3000/.
+This is a fake SMTP server, only for development purposes.

 To stop the project containers, you can run:
 ```bash